Anikram/men_boilerplate/README.md

 - Node.js
 - Express.js
 - Passport.js
+- MongoDB

 ## Features
-- email & password login
+- email & password, registration & login
 - invoke secure access and refresh tokens
 - endpoint can be secured with `passport.authenticate` middleware
 - tokens are signed with rsa key pairs
 - tokens invoke on registration and authentication
-- despite response, refresh token will be sent over to users with set-cookies header with httpOnly prop
+- despite response, refresh token will be sent over to users with set-cookies header and httpOnly prop

+## Please note
+This project lack validations (except required: true for firstName, lastName and email).
+So some suggestions to start with:

+1. Add validations to db models
+2. Add some additional auth strategies for Passport.js
+3. Add frontend templates.
+Serving forms might be handy if try to implement single login for 3rd level subdomains.

 ## Available endpoints
 Try with Postman or with `req.rest` file in the app's root dir.